opensearch-project/technical-steering/ELECTIONS.md

 ### Vote Counting
 The Election Facilitator will:
-- Use the Condorcet method to determine winners
+- Use the Condorcet method to determine electees
 - Apply IRV for tiebreaking when necessary
 - Fill available seats with the candidates receiving the highest rankings
 - Apply company representation limits (see below)